 The Wildlife Act can also be used to authorize direct management of wildlife (e.g. translocation, predator control) or human activities (e.g. recreational vehicle closures) where it is necessary to achieve recovery objectives.

-Under the Government Actions Regulation, wildlife may be identified as species at risk if they are endangered, threatened or vulnerable.
-Species at risk that have been identified include those whose habitats are likely to be impacted by forest or range practices.
+Under the Government Actions Regulations of FRPA, wildlife may be identified as species at risk if they are endangered, threatened or vulnerable.
+Species at risk that have been identified to date include those whose habitats are likely to be impacted by forest or range practices.

-Under the Forest and Range Practices Act, more than 1.300 wildlife habitat areas (over 1,030,000 hectares) have been established for species and plant communities that are at risk.
+More than 2,104 WHAs (covering 3,708,577hectares in total) have been established for species and plant communities that are at risk.

 |Oil and Gas Activities Act (OGAA)||

-As under the Forest and Range Practices Act (FRPA), wildlife may be identified as species at risk under the Environmental Protection and Management Regulation.
-The Oil and Gas Activities Act (OGAA) protects the same species at risk listed and Wildlife Habitat Areas (WHAs) established under the FRPA.
+As under FRPA wildlife may be identified as species at risk under the Environmental Protection and Management Regulation.
+OGAA protects the same species at risk listed under FRPA, and the WHAs established under that Act.

 Government’s environmental objectives and species at risk habitat protection are considered in decisions made by the Oil and Gas Commission related to permit applications where permit activities intersect WHAs.
 Permit conditions can be applied comparable to General Wildlife Measures established under FRPA.
 More information can be found in the Environmental Protection and Management Guideline (PDF, 1.4MB).